Adam-0203/Symbolic-Control-for-Mobile-Robots/README.md

 - Controller synthesis for **safety, reachability, and automaton-based specifications**
 - Concretization of symbolic controllers to **continuous control inputs**
 - **Simulation framework** for validating the control strategies under disturbances
-- Modular code structure to facilitate extensions and experimentation

----

-## Project Structure